2013 NBA playoffs: Bracket

 Teams in bold advanced to the next round.
 The numbers to the left of each team indicate the team's seeding in its conference, and the numbers to the right indicate the number of games the team won in that round.
 The division champions are marked by an asterisk.
 Home court advantage for the playoffs does not necessarily belong to the higher-seeded team, but instead the team with the better regular season record.
 Teams with home court advantage are shown in italics.
 If two teams with the same record meet in a round, standard tiebreaker rules are used.
-The doodle rule for determining home court advantage in the NBA Finals is head-to-head record followed by record vs. opposite conference.
+The rule for determining home court advantage in the NBA Finals is head-to-head record followed by record vs. opposite conference.